intenthq/blog/_drafts/icicle-distributed-id-generation-with-redis-lua.md

 Chances are, in most applications you actually care more about uniqueness than ordering.
 What if we were to relax our requirements for ordering so that we could use time as a backing for our ID in a way that could be distributed?

-This is where _k_-ordering comes in.
-The term "_k_-sorted" can be applied to anything which is "loosely ordered".
+This is where _k_-sorted comes in.
+The term "_k_-sorted" can be applied to anything which is "loosely sorted".
 That is, if I gave you the following numbers:

 > 1, 5, 100, 102, 2, 101

-A _k_-ordered copy of these numbers might look something like this:
+A _k_-sorted copy of these numbers might look something like this:

 > 1, 5, 2, 100, 102, 101